 The little train of Montmartre is a well-known sight in the district and gently winds its way up the hill.
 It loops around Place Blanche, embarking visitors on a 40-minute tour with commentary to discover the major local sights.
 An original and novel tour that is a must do!

 Fancy a romantic and unusual outing?
 Hop into a the 2 CV Paris Visite or the mythical 2CV for a night tour of the capital, and discover its finest monuments: the Arc de Triomphe, the Garnier Opera House, and Notre-Dame plus of course, Montmartre to finish!

 And to be sure of seeing all the sights, call on an expert!
-The Montmartre Tourist Office offers advice and activities for getting to know all about the district.
-And there are also many guided tours available to explore the Butte.
+There are many guided tours available to explore the Butte.
 To stroll along the streets of the most Bohemian district of Paris with a local, two guided tours are available in French, English, Spanish, German, Italian or Portuguese, depending on the day.